• Skip to primary navigation

 Pumpkin impossible pie is a simple baked dessert where the magic happens in the oven.
 Instead of making, rolling, and chilling traditional pie dough, you simply mix pantry ingredients and pour them into a pie plate.

-While baking, this mixture forms its own delicate crust, with a silk-smooth pumpkin custard center and cozy spiced aroma.
+While baking, this delicious pumpkin mixture forms its own delicate crust, with a silk-smooth pumpkin custard center and cozy spiced aroma.
 The result?
 A perfectly sliceable, crustless pumpkin pie that is foolproof, beginner-friendly, and packed with classic fall flavors.

 Pumpkin impossible pie